tjturnage/VAD-Wind-Hodographs/README.md

 This effort uses Tim's code to combine radar data with 5 minute observations from the nearest METAR sites (obtained via mesowest).
 This adds information to the hodograph below ~1 km AGL.
 As noted in Tim's documentation below, a dashed red line gets drawn on the hodograph from the lowest point in the VWP to the surface wind to indicate the approximate wind profile in that layer.

+The script that combines these datasets is called vad_plotter_with_mesowest.py

 Images available at https://turnageweather.us/vwps/vwp.html

 Past images available in the Image Archive - https://turnageweather.us/images/VWP/archive/